Lucia's Blog: 2021

 • We are children of the Almighty God who have been born of the Spirit through our Lord and Savior, Jesus.

-• Let us not forget that our Father in heaven dwells in us and is totally opposed to lawlessness and the desires of the flesh.
+• Let us not forget that our Father in Heaven dwells in us and is totally opposed to lawlessness and the desires of the flesh.
 They repel each other.

-So my question is, to whom are we going to yield? ,
+So, to whom are we going to yield? ,

 "But I say, walk by the Spirit, and you will not carry out the desire of the flesh.
 For the flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you may not do the things that you please."
 (Galatians 5:16-17)